ibm-cloud-docs/account/sessions-users.md

 You can review and end your own user sessions from your Profile page.
 In the {{site.data.keyword.cloud_notm}} console, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg "Avatar") > **Profile** > **Sessions**.
 {: tip}

+You can also monitor logins for trusted profiles.
+For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor).

 ## Reviewing user login sessions
 {: #review-sessions}